-If the pharmacy does not submit your claim for you, you will have to pay the full cost for new prescriptions and refills purchased at these pharmacies.
+If the pharmacy does not submit your claim for you, you will have to pay the full cost for your prescriptions.
 You will also need to fill out a prescription drug claim form, attach your prescription drug receipts and submit the information to the address shown on the claim form.